 Ah, the lazy hazy days of summer!
-After studying hard all year, high school and college students are looking forward to beach time, sleeping late, afternoon siestas, barbecues and long evenings spent with friends.
+After studying hard all year, high school and college students are looking forward to beach or pool time, sleeping late, afternoon siestas, barbecues and long evenings spent with friends.

-If your student will work this summer, start the conversation now about how they can be proactive to make every experience a learning opportunity.
+If your student will work this summer, start the conversation about how they can be proactive to make every experience a learning opportunity.
 Whether they’ll intern at a TV studio, law firm or local hospital, or bag groceries, wait tables or scoop ice cream, their approach to their summer job can make all of the difference.

 Here are four strategies to consider.

 Set goals.
 Be clear about what you want from this experience beyond a paycheck.
 Talk to your supervisor or someone who can help you accomplish your goals.

 Practice excellence.
 Double-check every piece of work, proofread and edit every piece of paper.
 Take time, take care, sweat the details.
 Nothing is trivial.